dnguyen1250/cpsc362/README.md

 Authors: Daniel Nguyen, Harry Dinh

 # Weight Loss App
 This app is designed to calculate the user's BMI and recommended daily caloric intake from a variety of inputs, such as the user's height and weight.
+Currently in development.

 # Running
 The executable file is inteneded to run on a 64-bit Windows machine, on a reasonably modern CPU.